roweigh/job-tracker-technical-test/README.md

 ## Assumptions made
 - The typical user would be a job searcher looking to keep track of the many job applications at various companies.
 - 'dateApplied' is a readonly property - while the user may want to update the date in case of a mistake, the timestamp a newly submitted application should give the most accurate information for that property.
 - Interview/Offer/Rejected are all statuses that have resulted in a response.
-It is assumed that the job searcher will find need to know which jobs they have applied for, but haven't received any response yet.
-An status of 'Applied' will be assigned by default to represent this initial state.
+It is assumed that the job searcher will find need to know which jobs they have applied for, but haven't received a response yet.
+A status of 'Applied' will be assigned by default to represent this initial state.
 - An additional PUT operation will be required to update and save an existing record.

 ## Possible further improvements